medcomdk/dk-medcom-core/input/pagecontent/StructureDefinition-medcom-core-observation-intro.md

 * MedCom codes are Danish codes, that have been necessary in Danish interoperability projects through time and are used to express analysis performed at the laboratory.
 * SNOMED CT codes are the world's most comprehensive clinical terminology.SNOMED CT is often used as a reference terminology, to give a common language of retrieval for data that have originally been defined or coded in some other way

-#### extension:valueAttachmentR5
-This extension is a cross-version backport of the official R5 extension on the element `Observation.value[x]`.

-It provides support in FHIR R4 for representing `Observation.value[x]` as an `attachment` type, which is not natively supported in FHIR R4.
-By enabling the inclusion of base64 binary content within a MedComCoreObservation, the extension allows implementers to represent attachments such as documents, images, or other supporting materials.
+#### Use of the valueAttachment Extension
+This profile contains a FHIR extension designed to hold an attachment encoded in Base64.
+The `valueAttachment` element is implemented as an extension because the base `value[x]` element does not support the `Attachment` type.
+The extension can also capture essential metadata for the attachment.